‘Meritocracy’; A better alternative to democracy

 - A person selected through Meritocracy, whether for the office of President of Pakistan or a local councilor in a village, would enjoy the confidence of the people purely because he has earned that position on merit and not because of any unfair advantage like belonging to a political family, having lots of money or having sponsorship of mafias, groups etc.

-Pakistan has been experimenting ‘Democracy’ and ‘Militarocracy’ alternately for the last six decades.
+Pakistan has been experimenting ‘Democracy’ and ‘Militarocracy’ alternately for the last seven decades.
 Have we reached any where?
 Do we hope to reach any where with this system?
 The answer is obviously “No”.
 Same pawns -only sometimes black and some times white are in play all the time.
 We need to change the game now.

 آ ین نو سے ڈرنا ‘ طرز کہن پہ اڑھنا